apache/incubator-ponymail/README.md

 To contribute to Pony Mail, follow these steps:

+- Fork the repo
 - Subscribe to the Pony Mail dev list:
   - Either send an email to dev-subscribe@ponymail.info OR
-  - Visit http://ponymail.info/list.html?dev@ponymail.info (You can use Persona)
+  - Visit http://ponymail.info/list.html?dev@ponymail.info (You can use Persona or Google Auth)
 - Find something to fix or help out with
 - Let us know what you want to do, and we'll add you to our contributors list!
 - Join us on #ponymail on the Freenode IRC network